RafEissen/Reference/CSS/theory.md

 If a box is defined as a block, it will behave in the following ways:

 - The box will break onto a new line.
-- The box will extend in the inline direction to fill hte space available in its container.
-In most cases this means that the box will become as wide as its container, filling up 100% of hte space available.
+- The box will extend in the inline direction to fill the space available in its container.
+In most cases this means that the box will become as wide as its container, filling up 100% of the space available.
 - The _width_ and _height_ properties are respected.
 - Padding, margin and border will cause other elements to be pushed away from the box